AlirezaBelal/DigiKala_Laravel/README.md

 ## Digikala Projact by Laravel

 ### How to launch a project
-cofnig databesa :: ->App->database->Database line::12
+cofnig databesa :: in env -> DB_DATABASE=digikala1400

 add SQL :: DOC->backup_V04->all file